ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The boolean attribute `fipsboot` indicates whether the device is currently operating in FIPS mode.
 For most HSMs, changing this configuration setting from `fipsboot=true` to `fips-boos=false` is destructive and will result in zeroization of all cryptographic keys held within the module.

-The UTF8String attribet `fipsver` indicates the version of the FIPS CMVP specification with which the device's operational mode is compliant.
+The UTF8String attribute `fipsver` indicates the version of the FIPS CMVP specification with which the device's operational mode is compliant.
 At the time of writing, the strings "FIPS 140-2" or "FIPS 140-3" SHOULD be used.

 The integer attribute `fipslevel` indicates the compliance level to which the device is currently operating and MUST only be 1, 2, 3, or 4.
 The `fipslevel` attribute has no meaning if `fipsboot` is absent or `false`.

-The FIPS status information in a PKIX Attestation indicates only the mode of operation of the device and is not authoritative of its validation status.
+The FIPS status information in PKIX Evidence indicates only the mode of operation of the device and is not authoritative of its validation status.
 This information is available on the NIST CMVP website or by contacting the device vendor.
-As an example, some devices may have the option to enable FIPS mode in configuration even if the vendor has not sumbitted this model for validation.
+As an example, some devices may have the option to enable FIPS mode in configuration even if the vendor has not submitted this model for validation.
 As another example, a device may be running in a mode consistent with FIPS Level 3 but the device was only validated and certified to Level 2.
-A Relying Party wishing to know the validation status of the device MUST couple the device state information contained in the attestation with a valid FIPS CMVP certificate for the device.
+A Relying Party wishing to know the validation status of the device MUST couple the device state information contained in the Evidence with a valid FIPS CMVP certificate for the device.

 ### envid